Coaching

 7 Ways to Increase Your Motivation

 We all have goals that we’d like to realize in our lives.
 Despite this, many of us face challenges along the way as we work toward our objectives.
 We either do not have the motivation to get started, we do not have the energy to get started, or we do not know where to start.
 We put things off or come up with excuses.
 Then, we are harsh on ourselves, labeling ourselves as “lazy” or “slackers.”
 When we are feeling stuck or have been idling for an excessive amount of time, sometimes all we need is a jump-start or one or two strategies to boost our motivation.
+At Plano Christian Counseling, we offer faith-based support and practical tools to help you overcome procrastination, build confidence, and take meaningful steps toward your goals.
 7 Ways to Increase Your Motivation Here are some suggestions that have stood the test of time: 1.
 Prepare a timer for 15 minutes to boost motivation.
 You’re probably familiar with the pile of laundry that just emerged from the dryer and has to be folded.
 Or what about the dishes that suddenly materialized in the sink?
 Make it a personal challenge instead of wishing in the back of your mind that those things would go away, and turn it into a game.
 Put a fifteen-minute timer on yourself and see how much you can get done in that little amount of time.
 When you’re up against the clock, you might be amazed at how many tasks you can finish in a short amount of time.
 This is especially true when you’re trying to beat the clock.
 Knowing that there is a finish line to the work is also helpful.
 It won’t take more than a quarter of an hour to finish.
-Or, by that time, you will have deceived yourself into continuing the task, telling yourself that you are making good progress and that you would prefer to finish everything rather [...]
+Or, by that time, you [...]

 Comments Off on 7 Ways to Increase Your Motivation